nunomaduro/laravel-any/README.md

 ## About laravel-any

-laravel-any was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is an skeleton for php packages.
+laravel-any was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is an Laravel collection macro that determine if any item from the collection passes the given truth test.

 ## Installation & Usage